bluebird75/luaunit/doc/index.rst

 options provide a flexible interface to select tests by name or patterns, control output format, set verbosity, ...

+LuaUnit also provides some dedicated support to scientific computing.
+See the dedicated section below.

 Platform support
 ================